The Office of Finance consists of five major functional areas:

 Signature of the appropriate person responsible for a fund, or a designee, is required for expenditures to be made against the fund.
 Since there are a number of ways in which obligations are incurred and expenditures made, the signature of the fund holder is required on those documents pertinent to the situation.
 The individual with fund responsibility (usually a Department Head, Director, Dean or other management level position) has ultimate responsibility for all transactions for their fund(s) and are held accountable.

-Purchases not requiring approval from the Purchasing Office prior to purchase.
-Items qualifying as purchases of this nature are specified explicitly by the Purchasing Office:
+Purchases not requiring approval from Procurement Services prior to purchase.
+Items qualifying as purchases of this nature are specified explicitly by Procurement Services: